scalyr/scalyr-agent-2/docs/docker.md

 If you wish to persist checkpoint information about already logged files and/or Docker logs, it is recommended that your scalyr data directory is also mapped from the host to the container e.g.
 `-v /path/to/persistent/data-dir:/var/lib/scalyr-agent-2`

+##Scalyr log directory

+To avoid writing files to the container’s filesystem, it is also recommended that you configure the scalyr logging directory to a location mapped on the host, e.g. by adding the parameter `-v /path/to/directory/on/host:/var/log/scalyr-agent-2` to the docker run command, or by setting up a [data volume container](https://docs.docker.com/userguide/dockervolumes/#creating-and-mounting-a-data-volume-container).

 #Stopping the scalyr-agent container